hyprwm/Hyprland/docs/ISSUE_GUIDELINES.md

 coredumpctl info [PID]
 ```
 where `[PID]` is the PID you remembered.

-## Obtaining the Hyprland Crash Report (v0.22.0beta and up)
-Go to `~/.hyprland/` and you should find a file named `hyprlandCrashReport[XXXX].txt` where `[XXXX]` is the PID of the process that crashed.

-If you do not see it, make sure you have "show hidden files" enabled in your file manager.

-Attach that file to your issue.

 ## Obtaining the debug Hyprland coredump
 A debug coredump provides more information for debugging and may speed up the process of fixing the bug.